FengenYang/Teleoperation/README.md

 ### · Unity
 When using Unity engine to run this project, some plugins are required to implement.
 The first plugin is URDF importer, you can follow [this](https://github.com/Unity-Technologies/URDF-Importer#integrate-urdf-importer-into-unity-project) to add URDF importer into Unity engine.

+Another plugin is Final IK.
+You need to purchase it in Unity asset store.
+This plugin is for Dobot inverse kinematic computation.
+If you have other choice for IK computation, you can change this plugin to your choice.